-If you have any concerns about a student at this setting please share this information with us straight away.
-Issues such as appearance, hygiene, behaviour, can be shared with teaching or support staff.
-Do not worry about reporting small matters - we would rather you tell us than miss a worrying situation.
+If you have any concerns about the health and safety of a child or young person at this education setting or feel that something may be troubling them, you should share this information with an appropriate member of staff straight away.

+Some issues such as a child's appearance, hygiene, general behaviour, can be shared with any teacher or member of support staff in this setting.
+Do not worry about reporting small matters - we would rather that you tell us things which turn out to be small than miss a worrying situation.

-However, if you think that a student or an adult who cares for them has been or might be harmed; please talk to a member of our trained safeguarding team immediately (details below).
+However, if you think that a child, a young person, or an adult who cares for them has been or might be harmed; please talk to one of the people below immediately.

-You can ask any member of staff to find them and speak to you about a confidential and urgent matter.
+You can ask any member of staff to find them and ask them to speak to you straight away about a confidential and urgent matter.